Cantech Knowledge Base

 Scanning Your Own Code

 • Finally, scan your own code.
-Create a project configuration file:
+Create and open project configuration file:

 • Set your project properties: